We work with a range of people to design resilient and regenerative landscapes and provide top notch workshops to get people living the good life.

 Hannah Moloney is our lead permaculture landscape designer and educator.
 She has over 15 years of hands-on experience in designing, building, managing and doing projects around urban agriculture, small-scale farming, permaculture and community development.
 In 2015 she was awarded the Tasmanian ‘Young Landcare Leader Award’ for her work with Good Life Permaculture and co-establishing Hobart City Farm.
-In 2018, she was selected to be part of the Tasmanian Leader’s Program.
+In 2018, she took part in the Tasmanian Leader’s Program.
 When she’s not working on other people’s gardens and farms, she’s working on her own and designing educational tea towels.

 Anton Vikstrom is our lead energy efficiency specialist and permaculture designer and educator.
 Anton is an Environmental Scientist and sustainability specialist with 20 years experience in urban agriculture, renewable energy and energy efficiency.
 He has worked with nationally recognised not-for-profit organisations such as The Alternative Technology Association, Cultivating Community and Tasmania’s very own Sustainable Living Tasmania.
 In addition to his deep professional experience he has a wealth of knowledge of practical sustainability from off-grid solar power, to fermenting food, building and brewing beer.
 You can read more about Hannah and Anton here. .